complyue/edh-early-history/Tour/Readme.md

 #### The defer keyword

-As **Edh** threads can be terminated by `break`s from **reactor**s, even exception handlers on the thread can ceased to run on such terminations.
+As **Edh** threads can be terminated by `break`s from **reactor**s, even exception handlers on the thread can cease to run on such terminations.

 You use **defer** to do necessary cleanups or schedule other computations to run upon thread termination.

+`defer <expr>` is a statement in **Edh** for the specified computation be scheduled to run upon current thread's termination.

 Similar to [defer](https://golang.org/ref/spec#Defer_statements) in **Go**:

-- The execution is prepared at scheduling time
+- Input to the execution is prepared at scheduling time

   i.e. callee procedure arguments are packed, `case-of` target is evaluated, `for-from-do` loop iterable is constructed, all in a transaction run